 In 2024, the United States Census Bureau estimated Tennessee's population to be 7.22 million.

-In 2025, Ford is expected to have an assembly plant operational in Stanton, Tennessee.
+In 2025, Ford is projected to have its new assembly plant in Stanton, Tennessee, fully operational, further expanding the state's automotive manufacturing sector.